puppylinux-woof-CE/woof-CE/woof-code/README.txt

 Woof is a "Puppy builder".
 What this means is you can build your own custom Puppy Linux live-CD from the binary packages of another distro.

-Currently supported: Ubuntu, Debian, Slackware, Puppy (pet pkgs) What you get looks and feels just like Puppy, is Puppy.
+What you get looks and feels just like Puppy, is Puppy.

+Currently supported: Slackware, Devuan, Ubuntu, Debian, Puppy (pet pkgs)

 Preparation
 -----------

 1. Suitable build environment
-If you are reading this then you have expanded the 'woof' tarball.
-But, be sure that this is done in a Linux partition.
-A Windows/DOS FAT or NTFS partition will not work!
-Also, the partition needs lots of space, I suggest 10GB.
+  - Linux partition (ext2/3/4)
+  - At least 10GBs of space

 2. Host operating system
-You must be running in a Linux environment.
+  - Linux environment
-It is advised that you use latest woofce releases since these are the officially tested distros..
+  - It is advised that you use the latest woofce releases since these are the officially tested distros, however you can use any distro if you satisfy all the dependencies...

 3. Choose a compatible-distro.
 This is the distro whose packages you are going to 'borrow' to build your Puppy.
 Open file DISTRO_SPECS in a text editor and change this line:
 DISTRO_BINARY_COMPAT="ubuntu"
-to what you want, 'ubuntu', 'debian', 'slackware' or 'puppy'.
+to what you want: 'slackware', 'devuan', 'ubuntu', 'debian' or 'puppy'.

 Building a Puppy: using the commandline scripts
 -----------------------------------------------